openid-connect-4-identity-assurance-1_0 November 2024

 This extension will be usable by OPs operating under a certain regulation related to identity assurance, such as eIDAS, as well as other OPs operating without such a regulation.

 It is assumed that OPs operating under a suitable regulation can assure identity data without the need to provide further evidence since they are approved to operate according to well-defined rules with clearly defined liability.
-For example in the case of eIDAS, the peer review ensures eIDAS compliance and the respective member state assumes the liability for the identities asserted by its notified eID systems.
+For example in the case of eIDAS, the peer review ensures eIDAS compliance and the respective member state assumes the liability for the identities asserted by its notified eID system.

-The concept of this specification is that the OP can provide identity data along with metadata about the identity assurance process.
+The concept of this document is that the OP can provide identity data along with metadata about the identity assurance process.
 It is the responsibility of the RP to assess this data and map it into its own legal context.

-From a technical perspective, this means this specification allows the OP to provide verified claims along with information about the respective trust framework, but also supports the externalization of information about the identity verification process.
+From a technical perspective, this means this document allows the OP to provide verified claims along with information about the respective trust framework, but also supports the externalization of information about the identity verification process.

-The representation defined in this specification can be used to provide RPs with verified claims about the end-user via any appropriate channel.
+The representation defined in this document can be used to provide RPs with verified claims about the end-user via any appropriate channel.
 In the context of OpenID Connect, verified claims can be provided in ID Tokens or as part of the UserInfo response.
 It is also possible to utilize the format described here in OAuth access tokens or token introspection responses to provide resource servers with verified claims.

 This extension is intended to be truly international and support identity assurance across different jurisdictions.
 The extension is therefore extensible to support various trust frameworks, identity evidence and assurance processes.

-In order to give implementors as much flexibility as possible, this extension can be used in conjunction with existing OpenID Connect claims and other extensions within the same OpenID Connect assertion (e.g., ID Token or UserInfo response) utilized to convey claims about end-users.
+In order to give implementers as much flexibility as possible, this extension can be used in conjunction with existing OpenID Connect claims and other extensions within the same OpenID Connect assertion (e.g., ID Token or UserInfo response) utilized to convey claims about end-users.

 For example, OpenID Connect [OpenID] defines claims for representing family name and given name of an end-user without a verification status.
 These claims can be used in the same OpenID Connect assertion beside verified claims represented according to this extension.